jeffThompson/PhysicalComputing/Week05_AnalogSensors/README.md

 ***

 ### FOR MARCH 1
-**Reminder!
-Tuesday, February 22 is a Monday schedule – we won't meet that week!**
+> **Reminder, Tuesday, February 22 is a Monday schedule – we won't meet that week!**

 To kick off our project, this week will be all about coming up with ideas.
 This can be the hardest part, staring at a blank sketchbook page or file.
 To help overcome this, we'll start with some quick drawings.